Today's Articles

 On this date in 1930, Sonny Rollins was born.
 He is a Black jazz musician.

 Theodore Walter Rollins was born in New York City to parents from the United States Virgin Islands.
-The youngest of three siblings, he grew up in central Harlem and on Sugar Hill and started his musical career on piano, took up the alto, and then permanently switched to tenor in 1946.
+The youngest of three siblings, he grew up in central Harlem and Sugar Hill.
+He started his musical career on piano, took up the alto, and then permanently switched to tenor in 1946.
 After his start with Babs Gonzales in 1949, Rollins made a major impact with J.J.
 Johnson, Fats Navarro, and Bud Powell.

 As a leader, his series of recordings placed him in peak form.
 Rollins' decision to drop out of music from 1959 to 61 stunned jazz.
 When he returned with a quartet, he soon became a much freer player.
-Rollins was a major force until 1968 he again decided to retire.
-Returning in 1971, he was more open to the sway of R&B rhythms and pop music, but Rollins remains a fundamental soloist.
+Rollins was a major force until 1968, when he again retired.
+Returning in 1971, he was more open to the sway of R&B rhythms and pop music, but Rollins remained a fundamental soloist.
 Rollins' career has continued with annual international concert tours and numerous albums.

-Rollins has been one of the true jazz giants.
-He was one of the all-time great tenor saxophonists for over 50 years.
+Rollins is one of the true jazz giants.
+For over 50 years, he was one of the all-time great tenor saxophonists.
 His ability to turn doubtful material into jazz, his solos, and his rhythmic freedom and tonal distortions have kept Sonny Rollins one of the masters of jazz into the 21st century.

 To Become a Musician or Singer